Psoriasis is not a disease. Really?

 The true impact Psoriasis can have

 What if I told you I had used all but 4 of the drugs mentioned above to treat my PsA (Psoriatic Arthritis)?
 Would you be surprised?
 These medications clear up the skin and control the damaging effects of inflammatory arthritis.
 They act by modulating the immune system and are extremely effective, some more than others.
 I have had to switch from one to another because, over time, the body sometimes builds new immunity and renders the drug ineffective.
 These drugs have added years to my life, and had they been around when I was first diagnosed in 1992, I probably would have been able to live in remission and not suffer all the disfiguring joint and organ damage I have.
-(Psoriasis and PsA can affect organs such as the kidneys and the liver as well as potentially create many other comorbidities such as (I have the ones marked with an Asterix):
+(Psoriasis and PsA can affect organs such as the kidneys and the liver as well as potentially create many other comorbidities, such as (I have the ones marked with an Asterix):

 Cardiovascular Disease*